-"Sometimes caregivers want to believe the memory problems or confusion they are seeing in their moms or dads is,related to normal aging," shares Dr. Rao.
+"Sometimes caregivers want to believe the memory problems or confusion they are seeing in their moms or dads is related to normal aging," Dr. Rao said.
 "Other times, caregivers may get upset when a doctor refers their parent to a psychiatrist for care."

 A doctor of neurosciences (a doctor who specializes in disorders of the brain, spine or nerves) typically diagnoses patients with Alzheimer's disease.
 But when it comes to treating symptoms of dementia (impaired thinking), such as paranoia, hallucinations and aggression, psychiatric care may be necessary.

-If you have a loved one with Alzheimer's, it's important to understand how the disease progresses and what care options are available.
+If you have a loved one with Alzheimer's disease, it's important to understand how the disease progresses and what care options are available.

 “It's shocking for people when their parents don't remember them.
 That's part of the illness though.
 When Alzheimer's disease leads to dementia, your parents will have good and bad days," states Dr. Rao.
 "Medication can help them have more good days and slow the progression of the illness, but it's not a cure."

 The symptoms of Alzheimer's disease worsen over time and are broken into stages which fall into three different categories.
 According to the Alzheimer’s Association, the categories are mild, moderate and severe Alzheimer’s.